ReportsVena vs Aleph

 • You use both Excel and Google Sheets

-• You have a lean finance team and need to scale output without scaling headcount
+• You have a lean finance team and need to multiply output without adding headcount

 • Data unification from many systems is a primary pain point

-• You value modern architecture and rapid innovation over established market presence
+• You value modern architecture and rapid product innovation

 • You're a high-growth company (SaaS, tech, services) with 100–2,000 employees